Ancient Agora of Athens: The beginning of the ASCSA excavations, 1931–1940

 The Agora excavations became one of the largest archaeological projects in Greece.
 They were largely funded by the financier John D. Rockefeller Jr., and secured through American loans to Greece.
 Staff on the project included Homer A. Thompson, Eugene Vanderpool, Benjamin Meritt, Dorothy Burr, Virginia Grace, Lucy Talcott, Alison Frantz, Piet de Jong and John Travlos, all of whom were or became noted figures in Greek archaeology.
-Shaer's wife, Josephine Platner Shear, supervised the digging and led the study and conservation of numismatics from the site, as well as making the discovery of a new 2nd-century CE Athenian coin.
+Shear's wife, Josephine Platner Shear, supervised the digging and led the study and conservation of numismatics from the site, as well as making the discovery of a new 2nd-century CE Athenian coin.

 The first season, in 1931, consisted only of minor exploratory work.
 The 1932 season was more substantial; excavation was conducted for a period of six months.
 The work uncovered the Stoa Basileios, the Agora's Great Drain, and the Stoa of Zeus Eleutherios, as well as a statue of the Roman emperor Hadrian believed to be that described by Pausanias as standing in front of the latter building.
 During the 1933 season, which ran from February to July, parts of the Bouleuterion were uncovered, as well as inscriptions placing the Metroon in the area south and east of the Stoa Basileios, and parts of the late Roman Valerian Wall.
 In the excavation season between January 22 and May 12, 1934, the project uncovered the Tholos, secured the location of the Bouleuterion and the Metroon, and discovered the Temple of Apollo Patroos and the Altar of the Twelve Gods.
 The 1935 season closed on June 29: by this point, around half of the site had been cleared, and the total discoveries included almost 600 items of sculpture, over 6,000 pieces of pottery, and over 41,000 coins.